mmheydari97/hardware/Linear Control Systems/README.md

 The microcontroller takes action when the temperature reported by an LM32 sensor is not within a threshold of the desired value and turns the motor of a hairdryer on.
-When the temperature is below desired, the heating coil will also be turned on so that the hairdryer blows hot.
+When the temperature is below desired, the heating coil will also be turned on so that the hairdryer blow hot.

-A user can change the desired temperature by some push-buttons and both desired and the current temperature is visible on a character LCD.
+A user can change the desired temperature by some push-buttons and both desired and the current temperature is visible on a character LCD screen.

 For more stability, I used a digital filter too.